NALTP/Rules/README.md

 ### Article VI - Maps

 #### Section A - Map Nominations
-  - (1) Majors, Minors, and Novice leagues
+  - (1) Majors, Minors, and Novice leagues:
     - (a) Automatically nominated maps:
       - (i) All maps played in the past three seasons in any league will be added to the nomination pool.
       - (ii) Duplicate maps will be combined into a single nomination.